VeronicaLobos/marginal_wallet_api/readme.md

 - Activity log for transactions

 Users should be able to:
-- Register and log in to their accounts (using OAuth2 and JWT tokens)
+- Register and log in to their accounts (using OAuth2 and JWT tokens) ...[√]
+- Partially update their account information (e.g. change password) .....[√]
 - Create, read, update, and delete categories for income and expenses (type of income and counterparties)
 - Create, read, update, and delete transactions based on the categories
 - Quickly view the balance of their accounts